 “I’m excited to announce the development of a monumental project.
-ReelWorks Studios and it’s partners are working toward the Fuzed Trilogy becoming a movie and a highly interactive video game!”
+ReelWorks Studios and it’s partners are working to take the Fuzed Trilogy to the screen!” — Award-winning Producer Rick Eldridge

-Computers are doubling in capacity every 18 months.
+Humanity versus What We Create: Computers are doubling in capacity every 18 months.
 We see it every time we upgrade our phone.
 We should have two to three decades before computers surpass our intelligence … unless the processors in billions of smartphones are linked together like neurons in a human brain.
 Their combined IQ would already far exceed ours.
 Cell phones are now being designed that can connect to each other without going through cell phone towers.
 Forget Skynet … what if Siri wakes up and she’s pissed?

 Humanity versus Humanity: Micro-drones, facial recognition software, RFID tags, search engine algorithms and accelerated human gene editing – these technologies, and many others, are powerful and useful tools.
 Unfortunately, plowshares can also be turned into swords.
 The ability to monitor, track and influence everything we do has never been greater.
 The technology of Orwell’s “1984” is finally at hand, but even Orwell never imagined this future – where not only your identify can be stolen and modified … but even your genome.